django/django/README.rst

 Details about what's deprecated or pending deprecation for each release is in the `release notes <http://channels.readthedocs.io/en/latest/releases/index.html>`_.

-Support can be obtained either here via issues, or in the ``#django-channels`` channel on Freenode.
+Support can be obtained through several locations - see our `support docs <https://channels.readthedocs.io/en/latest/support.html>`_ for more.

 You can install channels from PyPI as the ``channels`` package.
 See our `installation <https://channels.readthedocs.io/en/latest/installation.html>`_